-Cornelia Clark Fort was born into an affluent family in Nashville, Tennessee, 5 February 1919, the fourth of five children of Dr. Rufus Elijah Fort and Louise Clark Fort.
+Cornelia Clark Fort was born into an affluent family in Nashville, Tennessee, 5 February 1919.
+She was the fourth of five children of Dr. Rufus Elijah Fort and Louise Clark Fort.
 Her father was a prominent surgeon who co-founded the National Life and Accident Insurance Company.
 The family lived at Fortland, an estate east of Nashville.

 Cornelia attended the Ward-Belmont School in Nashville, then studied at the Ogontz School in Philadelphia.
 (Amelia Earhart had also attended Ogontz.)
 In 1937, Miss Fort transferred to Sarah Lawrence College, Yonkers, New York, where she studied Literature.
-Miss Ford graduated 10 June 1939.
+She graduated 10 June 1939.

 After taking a flight with a friend, Jack Caldwell, in January 1940, she pursued an interest in aviation, starting flight lessons the following day.
-Miss Ford had earned her pilot certificate and flight instructor certificate by June 1940, which made her the first woman to become an instructor at Nashville.
+Miss Ford had earned her pilot certificate and flight instructor certificate by June 1940.
+She was the first woman to become an instructor at Nashville.
 With the Civilian Pilot Training Program, she first went to Fort Collins, Colorado, where she taught for about three months, then went on to Honolulu, Territory of Hawaii.

-On 7 December 1941 Cornelia Fort was practicing touch-and-goes with a student at John Rodgers Airport, near Honolulu.
+On the morning of 7 December 1941, Cornelia Fort was practicing touch-and-goes with a student at John Rodgers Airport, near Honolulu.